EVE-University/aa-package-monitor/README.md

 ### Terminology

-To avoid any confusion here are definitions some important terms:
+To avoid any confusion here are our definitions of some important terms:

-- App: A Django application, always part of a distribution package
+- **App**: A Django application.
+An app is always part of a distribution package
-- Distribution package: A Python package that can be installed via pip or setuptools.
+- **Distribution package** A Python package that can be installed via pip or setuptools.
 Distribution packages can contain several apps.
+- **Requirement**: A requirement is a condition that distribution packages can define to specify dependencies to environments or other distribution packages with specific versions.
+For example the distribution package django-eveuniverse can have the requirement `"django-esi>=2.0"`, which means is requires the package django-esi in at leasts version 2.0

 ### Operation modes

 You can run Package Monitor in one of two modes:

-- A. Keep apps and selected distribution packages updated only
+- A. Keep apps and selected distribution packages updated
 - B. Keep everything updated

+#### Mode A

-In mode A we will monitor only those distribution packages that contain actually installed Django apps.
-In this mode you will be informed if there an update to any of your apps.
-In addition you can add some other distributions to the monitor, that you like to watch, for example you might want to add celery.
+In mode A Package Monitor will monitor only those distribution packages that contain actually installed Django apps.
+In this mode you will be informed if there is an update to any of your apps.
+Note that in mode A other installed distributions packages will not be shown.

+To activate mode A set `PACKAGE_MONITOR_SHOW_ALL_PACKAGES` to `False` in your local settings.
+Note that this is the default mode.

+You can also add some additional distributions to be monitored.
+For example you might want to add celery.

+#### Mode B

-In mode B we will monitor all known distribution packages.
-This mode will inform you about updates to any of your distribution packages and will help you keep all of them up-to-date.
+In mode B Package Monitor will monitor all installed distribution packages.
+In this mode you will be informed you about updates to any of your distribution packages.

+To activate mode B set `PACKAGE_MONITOR_SHOW_ALL_PACKAGES` to `True` in your local settings.

+See also [Settings](#settings) for an overview of all settings.

 ### Latest version

-The app will automatically determine a latest version for a distribution package from PyPI.
+Package Monitor will automatically determine a latest version for a distribution package from PyPI.
 Note that this can differ from the latest version shown on PyPI, because of additional considerations:

-First, it will take into account all requirements of the other known distribution packages.
-For example if the app Alliance Auth has the requirement "Django<3", the it will only show Django 2.x as latest, since Django 3.x would not be compatible with Alliance Auth.
+First, Package Monitor will take into account all requirements of all installed distribution packages.
+For example if the Alliance Auth has the requirement "Django<3", then it will only show Django 2.x as latest, since Django 3.x would not fullfil the requirement set by Alliance Auth.

-Second, it will ignore pre-releases and only show stable releases.
+Second, Package Monitor will in general ignore pre-releases and consider stable releases for updates only.
 The only exception is if the current package also is a pre release.
-For example Black may only exist as beta release, therefore the app will also suggest newer beta releases.
+For example you may have Black installed as beta release, therefore the app will also suggest newer beta releases.

 ## Settings